sutta » mn » Majjhima Nikāya 114

 Idha, bhante, ekacco pāṇātipātaṁ pahāya pāṇātipātā paṭivirato hoti nihitadaṇḍo nihitasattho, lajjī dayāpanno sabbapāṇabhūtahitānukampī viharati;

 It’s when someone gives up killing living creatures.
 They renounce the rod and the sword.
-They’re scrupulous and kind, living full of compassion for all living beings.
+They’re scrupulous and kind, living full of sympathy for all living beings.

 adinnādānaṁ pahāya adinnādānā paṭivirato hoti, yaṁ taṁ parassa paravittūpakaraṇaṁ gāmagataṁ vā araññagataṁ vā taṁ nādinnaṁ theyyasaṅkhātaṁ ādātā hoti;